HKayn/antonio-lucio/documentation/roadmap.md

 ## Known Issues

 - When "Tab Stacking" is set to "Accordion", the border of a tab stack will not correctly enclose all tabs of a stack when expanded.
+- When "Menu Position" is set to "Horizontal", the horizontal menu will be covered by the address bar.
+- When "Use Native Window" is enabled, the address bar will still leave a gap for nonexistent window buttons.